tstanford/bookmark-homepage/project/feature.md

 - Bug: page not loading on LG smart TV

+- Bug: login dialog is not centred vertically on Samsung TV

 - Bug: add bookmark icon breaks out of container and right aligned to the document

-- Bug: Drag and drop showing not allowed cursor

 - Bug: Cant click textbox of group name to position cursor at the start of the text as drag behaviour starts

+- Bug: Onload (or refresh) there are 3 calls to amiadmin endpoint.

 - hamburger menu on mobile device

-- Admin accounts,
-    - provide a different view
-    - see list of users
+- in admin view: Show list of users

-        - browser users bookmarks and groups
-        - change password
+- in admin view: change any password

-        - create new user
+- in admin view: create new user

 - create some basic react tests and run them as part of pipeline